 Experienced Malpractice Attorneys Answer Frequently Asked Questions About Medical Malpractice

 Medical malpractice is a complex area of law, especially since doctors may not tell their patients when something goes wrong.
 Many victims have questions, both about what happened to cause their injuries and what to do next.
-At Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP, our medical malpractice attorneys have been helping victims nationwide for more than 30 years.
-We work hard to protect our clients’ rights, and to find answers about their injuries or loved one’s wrongful death.
+At Koonz McKenney Johnson & DePaolis LLP, our medical malpractice attorneys have been helping victims nationwide for more than 30 years.
+We work hard to protect our clients’ rights and to find answers about their injuries or loved one’s wrongful death.

 Below, our Washington DC malpractice lawyers answer some of the most frequently asked questions about medical negligence.

 What is medical malpractice?

 Medical malpractice is an action or a failure to act by a physician, nurse, specialist, or other medical professionals that negatively affects your health.
 However, not every mistake or medical injury may be grounds for a medical malpractice lawsuit.
 In order to proceed with a case, you must have evidence that your doctor did not meet the standard of care of a competent physician.

 For example, some surgeries inherently have a high risk of complication.
 If your doctor first informs you of these risks and a complication arises, this is likely not medical malpractice.
 However, if you sustain further injuries beyond the scope of the known risks of a procedure, you may have a medical malpractice case.

 Medicine is a broad field, so many different behaviors may constitute medical malpractice.
 Common examples of medical malpractice include:

 - Misdiagnosis, which could delay crucial treatment or result in the administration of unnecessary and harmful medication.